 Leah Hausman has worked as a choreographer, movement director and associate director on both sides of the Atlantic.
 She trained in dance and drama in New York City, and at the École Jacques Lecoq in Paris.

-As associate director and choreographer, for opera her work includes The Rakes Progress for Festival d’Aix-en-Provence, Benvenuto Cellini for ENO, DNO, Gran Teatre del Liceu, Barcelona, Rome Opera, Opera National de Paris; The Damnation of Faust for ENO, De Vlaamse Opera and Teatro Massimo, Palermo, and Staatsoper Berlin, all with Terry Gilliam; Falstaff for the Wiener Staatsoper; Giovanna d”Arco and Les Troyens for La Scala; Les Troyens, Aida, Le Nozze di Figaro, Elektra, Die Zauberflote, Turco in Italia and Rigoletto for the Royal Opera House; L’Elisir d’Amore, Gianni Schicchi and La Boheme for Glyndebourne; Madame Butterfly and Pelleas and Melisande for Scottish Opera; Roberto Devereux, Maria Stuarda, Il Trovotore for The Met Opera; Billy Budd, Rusalka, Il Trovatore for Chicago Lyric; Don Giovanni, Il Trovatre, Lohengrin and Les Troyens for San Francisco Opera; and several productions of La Clemenza di Tito for ENO, Copenhagen, Bremen and Aix.
+As associate director and choreographer, for opera her work includes The Rakes Progress for Festival d’Aix-en-Provence, Benvenuto Cellini for ENO, DNO, Gran Teatre del Liceu, Barcelona, Rome Opera, Opera National de Paris and The Damnation of Faust for ENO, De Vlaamse Opera, Teatro Massimo, Palermo, and Staatsoper Berlin, all with Terry Gilliam; Falstaff for the Wiener Staatsoper; Giovanna d”Arco and Les Troyens for La Scala; Les Troyens, Aida, Le Nozze di Figaro, Elektra, Die Zauberflote, Turco in Italia and Rigoletto for the Royal Opera House; L’Elisir d’Amore, Gianni Schicchi and La Boheme for Glyndebourne; Madame Butterfly and Pelleas and Melisande for Scottish Opera; Roberto Devereux, Maria Stuarda, Il Trovotore for The Met Opera; Billy Budd, Rusalka, Il Trovatore for Chicago Lyric; Don Giovanni, Il Trovatre, Lohengrin and Les Troyens for San Francisco Opera; and several productions of La Clemenza di Tito for ENO, Copenhagen, Bremen and Aix.

 Leah’s theatre work includes Fortune’s Fool for The Old Vic London, Romeo and Juliet, Twelfth Night, Pedro the Magnificent and As You Like It for the RSC, The Game of Love and Chance for the National Theatre, Twelfth Night for the Goodman Theatre, Chicago, The Lamentations of Thel and The Phantom Violin for Theatre de Complicité, and Howard Goodall’s Great Dates for Channel 4 TV.